Lightstreamer/Lightstreamer-example-Messenger-adapter-java/README.md

-# Lightstreamer Instant Messenger Demo Adapter #
+# Lightstreamer - Basic Messenger Demo - Java SE Adapter #

-This project shows the Messenger Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer Basic Messenger Demo](https://github.com/Weswit/Lightstreamer-example-Messenger-client-javascript) front-end.
+This project shows the Messenger Demo Data and Metadata Adapters and how they can be plugged into Lightstreamer Server and used to feed the [Lightstreamer - Basic Messenger Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Messenger-client-javascript) front-end.
 Please refer [here](http://www.lightstreamer.com/latest/Lightstreamer_Allegro-Presto-Vivace_5_1_Colosseo/Lightstreamer/DOCS-SDKs/General%20Concepts.pdf) for more details about Lightstreamer Adapters.
-The [Lightstreamer Basic Messenger Demo](https://github.com/Weswit/Lightstreamer-example-Messenger-client-javascript) is a very simple instant messenger application based on Lightstreamer.
+The [Lightstreamer - Basic Messenger Demo - HTML Client](https://github.com/Weswit/Lightstreamer-example-Messenger-client-javascript) is a very simple instant messenger application based on Lightstreamer.

 The project is comprised of source code and a deployment example.
 The source code is divided into two folders.